 - A parent has made substantial progress toward eliminating the problem that caused the child's placement in foster care; it is possible for the child to safely return home within six months, and the child's return home will be in the child's best interest: - If this is selected as a compelling reason, the LDSS shall document in the foster care plan what services the parents must still complete and the timeframe for completion.
 The LDSS must provide specific reasons as to why the services have not been completed in 15 months.
 The LDSS must also document a specific plan to initiate a trial home visit prior to the next court hearing. - Another permanency plan is better suited to meet the health and safety needs of the child.
-The following situations are examples of when an alternative permanency plan may be in the child's best interest: - The child is 14 years of age or older, objects to the TPR (§ 16.1-283 G), and does not wish to be adopted after documented efforts, including therapeutic interventions.
-The LDSS must make continuous efforts towards permanency.
+The following situations are examples of when an alternative permanency plan may be in the child's best interest:

-(See Section 9.5 and 9.5 regarding preparing and involving youth regarding adoption)

-- The parent and child have a significant bond, but the parent is unable to care for the child because of an emotional or physical disability and the child's relative caregiver or permanent foster parent has committed to raising the child to adulthood and facilitating visits with the parent; - The child is 16 years old, has a severe and chronic emotional, physical or neurological disabling condition for which the child requires long-term residential treatment, and meets the criteria for a goal of Another Planned Permanent Living Arrangement (APPLA). - The child entered foster care due to reasons other than abuse and neglect; their parent, guardian or legal custodian has cooperated with referrals, visitation, family conferences and therapy; the child is uncooperative or inconsistent with services or referrals; and the child continues to require placement to address reason for entry. - If the LDSS has questions regarding appropriate use of a compelling reason not to file for termination of parental rights, they may reach out to their regional practice consultant to discuss the specific, unique circumstances that exist in their case.
+- The child is 14 years of age or older, objects to the TPR (§ 16.1-283 G), and does not wish to be adopted after documented efforts, including therapeutic interventions have been provided.
+The LDSS must make continuous efforts towards achieving permanency.
+(See Section 9.5 and 9.5 regarding preparing and involving youth regarding adoption) - The parent and child have a significant bond, but the parent is unable to care for the child because of an emotional or physical disability and the child's relative caregiver or permanent foster parent has committed to raising the child to adulthood and facilitating visits with the parent; - The child is 16 years old, has a severe and chronic emotional, physical or neurological disabling condition for which the child requires long-term residential treatment, and meets the criteria for a goal of Another Planned Permanent Living Arrangement (APPLA). - The child entered foster care due to reasons other than abuse and neglect; their parent, guardian or legal custodian has cooperated with referrals, visitation, family conferences and therapy; the child is uncooperative or inconsistent with services or referrals; and the child continues to require placement to address reason for entry. - A relative has shown the will and ability to care for the child and has petitioned the court for custody of the child. - The parent's incarceration or participation in a court-ordered residential substance abuse treatment program constitutes the primary factor in the child's placement in foster care and termination of parental rights is not in the child's best interests. - If the LDSS has questions regarding appropriate use of a compelling reason not to file for termination of parental rights, they may reach out to their regional practice consultant to discuss the specific, unique circumstances that exist in their case.

 If the LDSS does not file for termination of parental rights when a child has been in care for 15 out of the last 22 months, they must submit a report to their regional practice consultant that includes a clear description of the reasons why such a petition has not been filed and the reasonable efforts made regarding reunification or placement of the child with a relative.
 The LDSS must submit the report, using the Summary of Decision to Not File TPR Form, to their regional practice consultant within five business days of their decision to not file for termination of parental rights.
+This summary form must also be attached to the child's next permanency planning petition and foster care plan for documentation of the date the agency determined it would not file for TPR.